vuhoangminh/vqa_medical/README.md

-Please cite the arXiv paper if you use our work in your work:
+Please cite this paper if you use our work: